The Preventive Maintenance Schedule For Your Variable Frequency Drive

 This makes VFD similar to a power supply computer.

-Imagine a car with an inexperienced driver that slams the breaks and hits the gas often.
+Imagine a car with an inexperienced driver that slams the brakes and hits the gas often.

 The car would experience increased wear and tear.